Analytics FAQ for Flurry¶

 Flurry counts New Users according to the first time an application has been run on a given device.
 There are several reasons this value can be different than iTunes downloads numbers, including:

-- Users may download the app mutliple times, but run it on the same device.
+Users may download the app multiple times, but run it on the same device.
 (For example, if a phone gets linked to a different iTunes account)

 Can you provide information on jailbroken or pirated devices?¶